abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 worry about what somebody is going to think, let’s take the standards of somebody who is really wise and use that as a sounding board.

-“Wishing: in gladness and in safety, may all beings be at ease.”
+“Wishing in gladness and in safety, may all beings be at ease.”
 The scriptural Pali is, *sukhino vā khemino hontu, sabbe sattā bhavantu sukhitattā.* *Sukhino* is happy, with gladness and well-being: may they be happy; may they experience well-being. *Khemino* is safety,